 Did management style change too?
 Overheads famously kill creativity.

-Yes, management style has changed radically.
+Yes, the management style has changed radically.
 Out went David Brent and in came “agile”.
 For us, this means teams are empowered to make decisions and interaction is valued.
 Everlution’s management puts emphasis on communication, not control.

 Everlution seems to be a happy place to work.
 What was your strategy when creating a creative office space?
 What’s the office routine?